-- Trusted root certification authorities: DigiCert Assured ID Root CA
+- Trusted root certification authorities: USERTrust RSA Certification Authority, DigiCert Assured ID Root CA

-If the certificate issued by the root certification authority (CA) is not part of your operating system, you can download it from the website of CESNET, which issues certificates for the University of Ostrava (including root CA certificates): TERENA SSL CA 3 in various formats.
+If the certificates of the root certification authorities (CA) are not part of your operating system, you can download them from the website of CESNET, which issues certificates for the University of Ostrava, including certificates of intermediate CAs: USERTrust RSA Certification Authority, DigiCert Assured ID Root CA.

 Updated: 24.
 03. 2022